Gary Smith (ice hockey): Playing career

-Smith was noted for his between periods ritual of removing his entire uniform and goaltending gear and putting it all back on again.
-His explanation was the need to tighten his skate boots which stretched in size, forcing him to wear as many as 13 pairs of socks at times.
+Smith was noted for his ritual of removing his entire uniform and goaltending gear between periods and putting it all back on again.
+He claimed his skate boots would stretch in size, forcing him to wear as many as 13 pairs of socks at times.
 He performed his undressing routine throughout his career as an active player, even after resolving his skate boot issues.